AV1 vs HEVC: Why the Open-Source Codec Won

 The Alliance for Open Media is already developing AV2, targeting another 30-50% compression improvement over AV1.
 Early research suggests AV2 could deliver 4K quality at bitrates currently used for 1080p.
 Target standardization is 2027-2028.

 Meanwhile, HEVC isn't dead — it remains dominant in broadcast television, Blu-ray discs, and live streaming where its mature encoder ecosystem and real-time capabilities matter.
 Apple's ecosystem still leans on HEVC for device recording and AirPlay.
-But for internet video delivery — the medium that accounts for 65%+ of all internet traffic — AV1 has won.
-The licensing lesson is clear: in a world where Google, Netflix, Amazon, Apple, and Microsoft all agree on something, the proprietary alternative doesn't stand a chance.
+But for internet video delivery, which accounts for 65%+ of all internet traffic, AV1 has won.
+The lesson is straightforward: when Google, Netflix, Amazon, Apple, and Microsoft all agree on something, the proprietary alternative doesn't stand a chance.